7stud/common-lisp/fiveam/fiveam-tutorial.md

    `ql:quickload` not only downloads software and its dependencies, it loads the software into the repl.
     If the software has already been downloaded, then `ql:quickload` just loads the software into the repl.

-4. Create a project inside the directory `~/quicklisp/local-projects/`:
+4. Use `cl-project` to create a project inside the directory `~/quicklisp/local-projects/`:
    ```
    CL-USER> (cl-project:make-project #p "~/quicklisp/local-projects/my-projects/proj2")
    writing ~/quicklisp/local-projects/my-projects/proj2/proj2.asd